cs-icon.svg

 .find();

-After retrieving data using the Contentstack JavaScript Delivery SDK, pass the resultant entry within the addEditableTags() function to add edit tags to the previewed entry content:
+After retrieving data using the Contentstack JavaScript Delivery SDK, pass the resultant entry to the addEditableTags() function to add edit tags to the previewed entry content:

 addEditableTags(entry, content_type_uid, tagsAsObject, locale)

-Here, entry is the actual entry you get from the SDK, content_type_uid is the unique ID of the current entry’s content type, and tagsAsObject determines the format in which the edit tag would be added.
+Here, entry is the actual entry returned by the SDK, content_type_uid is the unique ID of the entry’s content type, and tagsAsObject controls the format of the edit tags.

-By default, tagsAsObject is set to false, and it appends data-cslp in the form of a string as follows:
+By default, tagsAsObject is false, adding data-cslp as a string like this:

 'data-cslp=path.to.field'

-If tagsAsObject is set to true, the data-cslp attribute is returned in object format as follows:
+When tagsAsObject is set to true, the data-cslp attribute is returned in object format as shown below:

 { 'data-cslp': 'path.to.field'}

-Here's a sample that shows how the code would look once you add the addEditableTags() method:
+The following sample shows how the code looks after applying the addEditableTags() method:

 let entry = await Stack.ContentType("content_type_uid").Query()